zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 > [!IMPORTANT]
-> <p align="justify">🚧 This documentation is still under
+> <p align="justify">🚧 This documentation is still under construction.
-> construction.
-The development of the node is a little bit
+> Parts of the node are still under development.
+There may therefore be
-> ongoing.
-There might be small differenes in comparison of
+> minor differences between the node itself and the documentation for
-> node and documentation.</p>
+> the node.
+The documentation is also not yet complete.</p>

 # Preface